andrezero/guay/README.md

 > Generate static sites from markdown

+## WARNING: This code is not maintained

-Very simple, but fast and modular, static site generator.
+This project was an exploration at building a simple, fast, and modular, static site generator.

-This is the first step of a bigger project that comprises a set of tools to generate documentation and styleguides from markdown files and source code.
+At the time I was looking at tools that would help maintaining documentation and styleguides generated from markdown files and source code, and not so much [websites](https://andretorgal.com/tags/static-websites/).

+For personal/commercial static websites, I recommending looking at the many awesome options in [Jamstack.org](https://jamstack.org/).

+For styleguide drive development I recommend looking at [Storybook](https://storybook.js.org/)

 ## Getting started